AdobeDocs/commerce-admin.en/help/b2b/install.md

 >[!BEGINSHADEBOX]

-**Prerequisite**
+**Prerequisites**

-- Access to [repo.magento.com](https://repo.magento.com/) to download the install the extension.
+- Access to [repo.magento.com](https://repo.magento.com/) to download the extension.
 For key generation and obtaining the necessary rights, see [Get your authentication keys](https://experienceleague.adobe.com/en/docs/commerce-operations/installation-guide/prerequisites/authentication-keys).

   Save authentication keys for installation by defining them globally in your [COMPOSER_HOME](https://getcomposer.org/doc/03-cli.md#composer-home) directory.
 Or, save them to an [auth.json](https://developer.adobe.com/commerce/contributor/guides/install/clone-repository/#authentication-file) file in the Adobe Commerce application root directory.